 History and Description of the Building

-Separate Dressing Halls were planned on the lower ground floor under the Gala Stands for box sexes, with short staircases lead directly to the pool side.
-There was 32 dressing cubicles for men and 32 for women.
+Separate Dressing Halls were planned on the lower ground floor under the Gala Stands for box sexes, with short staircases leading directly to the poolside.
+There were 32 dressing cubicles for men and 32 for women.
 The partitions and backs of boxes are in terrazzo.

 When ready for bathing, the basket of clothes is handed to the Attendant who in return provides the bather with a numbered disc.
 By this method, it was possible to deal with a much larger number of bathers than by providing a cubicle for each bather.
 On leaving the Dressing Halls for the Swimming Pool, bathers had to pass through foot baths and adjoining these foot baths and showers.

-The main pool also had twenty underwater lighting, which was designed that special colour effects could be obtained.
-At the rear of the main entrance hall was the Staff Suite, this comprises the General Baths Superintendent’s and Clerks separate offices.
+The main pool also had twenty underwater lightings, which were designed so that special colour effects could be obtained.
+At the rear of the main entrance hall was the Staff Suite, which comprises the General Baths Superintendent’s and Clerks’ separate offices.
 The house attached to the baths used to be the General Baths Superintendent’s house which was a modern, three-bed-room parlour.

 Great care was taken in the provision of equipment for the efficient control and administration of the baths.
-An up-to-dare internal telephone system was installed to enable to Superintendent to have direct communication to all parts of the building.
+An up-to-date internal telephone system was installed to enable to Superintendent to have direct communication with all parts of the building.

 The cost of the site was £1,956

-The tenders for the work was as follows;
+The tenders for the work were as follows;

 - General Building Works, including Electrical Equipment £31,454